 When I look back at all the blogs I’ve written during this term, I believe that my writing has improved quite a bit.
 I still use the same writing style as in the beginning, but the quality of my phrasings has improved.
 Moreover, as a blog team member, I learned how to work in a team with solely online meetings (even before the Corona pandemic happened), since Jesler and I live very far apart.

 Lastly, I learned how to be more critical.
-This does not only mean that I became more critical of my own writing but also about my own beliefs about life in general.
+Not only did I become more critical of my own writing.
+But also about my own beliefs about life in general.
 Whenever I started writing a blog, I always looked up information beforehand about that particular topic.
 And since a lot of blogs are a bit philosophical, I also started to think more about these topics than I would do when I would not have been writing about them.

 All in all, I had a great experience being part of the NST blog team for the Netherlands, and I would recommend it to everyone that wants to stay connected to AIESEC and would like to improve their creative writing skills.